Australian business wants political merry-go-round to stop

 Investment bank Goldman Sachs sees a one-in-three chance of a recession over the coming year, citing a contraction in some key indicators such as real net national disposable income.

-Low labor productivity, bureaucracy, a lack of economic reform and weak political leadership have angered business and been blamed for contributing to a hollowing-out of manufacturing and cost blowouts on major projects.
+Low labour productivity, bureaucracy, a lack of economic reform and weak political leadership have angered business and been blamed for contributing to a hollowing-out of manufacturing and cost blowouts on major projects.

 Abbott supported the coal industry, which was welcomed by resource companies, but his relatively reluctant stance on renewable energy and his opposition to “visually awful” wind farms contributed to uncertainty for clean energy investments.